nasa/cumulus-distribution-api/content/s3credentials.md

 For Cumulus deployments in NGAP (NASA-compliant General Application Platform), the `/s3credentials` endpoint can be configured to request temporary credentials from the NGAP lambda function: `gsfc-ngap-sh-s3-sts-get-keys`.
 Additionally, these deployments may be configured to limit a users access only to bucket/keypaths that the user's CMR ACLs allow.
 Check with your Cumulus deployer to discover what types of credentials are dispensed by this endpoint.

-GET requests with a valid Bearer token to the endpoint return a credentials object that can be used to make direct S3 requests.
+GET requests with a valid cookie to the endpoint return a credentials object that can be used to make direct S3 requests.
 The easiest way to get a set of credentials is to visit the endpoint in a browser to handle authentication and redirects.
 If you wish to use temporary credentals in AWS, you can find examples on the `/s3credentialsREADME` endpoint in both javascript and python.

 ```endpoint
 GET /s3credentials